Behaviour Policy

 Sent to the Headteacher

-The headteacher will then decide possible sanction: Fixed term suspension
+The headteacher will then decide possible sanction:

-Lunchtime suspension Meeting with parents/ carers
+Meeting with parents/ carers on child’s return to school

-Recorded on CPOMs Return to School Meeting
+Return to School Meeting

 Either the HT or AH will meet with the child and parents/carers.
 The purpose of the meeting is to set up the child for a positive and supported return to school.
-SENCO is involved in this meeting for any SEN children.

 Permanent Exclusion Our school will do everything possible to avoid permanently excluding a pupil.